jessicaychen/OCT-Image-Segmentation-ML/README.md

   OCT scans were acquired manually through scanning subjects as part of other studies conducted by the [Demer Ocular Motility Lab](https://www.uclahealth.org/eye/ocular-motility).
 Subjects included both controls and those with optic neuropathies.

 ### Manual segmentation
-  Manual segmentation of the scans were done using Adobe Photoshop.
+  Manual segmentation of the scans was done using Adobe Photoshop using the pencil tool.

 ### Preprocessing images
   Images were converted to grayscale (original scans) and binary (masks).
 Some of the manual segmentation were not completely binary, which was accounted for by setting the values to 0 and 1 in the code.